 Myth #1: You’ll never leave the resort

 Much like with cruise ships, it’s common to see all-inclusives organize various excursions to explore the local city.
 This could include cruises, hikes, shopping, walking tours, and so much more.
 It’s a great way to learn the local history and culture of a destination and keep you from spending all week at their pool (unless you want to!).
 “Whether you want to make your own arrangements, or want the trusted recommendations of employees at the resort, you will have the opportunity to get outside of the resort bubble and have the opportunity to engage with locals,” says Calvin Iverson, travel expert at TravelPirates.
-White Pearl Resort on the south coast of Mozambique, for example, offers complimentary activities like swimming with dolphins while Melia Nassau Beach in the Bahamas offers unlimited scuba diving.
+White Pearl Resort on the south coast of Mozambique, for example, offers complimentary activities like horseback riding while Melia Nassau Beach in the Bahamas offers unlimited scuba diving.

 Myth #2: You’ll be surrounded by families the whole time